Estimating the Joint Probability of Scenario Parameters with Gaussian Mixture Copula Models: EXPERIMENT

 \section{EXPERIMENT}

 In this section, we present our experimental study of GMCMs for joint probability estimation of scenario parameters.
-We demonstrate that GMCMs surpass both GMMs and GCMs in accurately capturing the complex parameter dependencies.
-Our experiments conducted on real‐world datasets for certification relevant scenarios, confirm the previously reported advantages of GMCMs \cite{tewari_parametric_2011, tewari_estimation_2023}.
-They also extend these benefits to the domain of scenario parameter modeling.
+Our experiments, conducted on two real-world datasets from certification-relevant scenarios, show that GMCMs consistently outperform GCMs.
+With comparable computational resources, GMCMs achieve higher accuracy than GMMs for one scenario and comparable performance for the other, indicating that both approaches are competitive and that performance depends on the specific data characteristics.
+These findings are consistent with previously reported results on GMCMs~\cite{tewari_parametric_2011, tewari_estimation_2023} and extend them to the domain of scenario parameter modeling.